 About Electrical Wire

-When 3 electrical cables all use the same THHN wire conductors what sets them apart?
+THHN is a popular type of wire with several variations.
+When three electrical cables all use the same THHN wire conductors, what sets them apart?
 The amount of protection in the overall jacket.

 1. Romex® Cable

 Romex® cable uses THHN wires and an overall PVC jacket rated for indoor use only.
 The thin PVC jacket is designed to be cost-effective rather than a universal cable that can be used indoors and outdoors.
 The jacket wraps the conductors together for ease of installation rather than protection.

 MC Cable, or metal-clad cable, is used indoors without conduit.
 The aluminum armor jacket acts as conduit so that you don’t have to buy Romex® cable and conduit for the same installation.
 MC cable also uses a green THHN insulated electrical wire for a ground instead of a bare copper ground which allows it to be used outdoors.

 3. UFB Cable

 UFB cable offers the most protection with a strong PVC jacket the covers each THHN wire individually.
 Each electrical wire is secure in its position and it looks difficult to damage.
 UF stands for underground feeder because it can be used outdoors and directly in the ground.

 Each wire in a cable can join up with other wires through stranding.
 Here are a few of the ways it can be done.

 Solid copper stranding means that there is a single strand of copper acting as the conductor.
 Common sizes of THHN wire that use solid stranding are 14, 12 and 10 American wire gauge (AWG).
 NMB and UFB cable also use solid stranding for the 14, 12 and 10 AWG cables.